tvvocold/enableDNS/README.md

-#EnableDNS
+#enableDNS

-EnableDNS is a DNS management solution written in Django and realeased under the GPLv2 license.
+enableDNS is a DNS management solution written in Django and realeased under the GPLv2 license.
 Zones are written directly to a MySQL database (in theory you can use PostgreSQL as well), and read by bind9 through the DLZ (dinamically loadable zones) module.

 All interaction is done through a REST api.
 The core itself does not handle user registration in any way, but you can add users through the admin interface, which is enabled by default.

 ## Installing the core

-There are basically two parts to installing EnableDNS, and having a fully functional DNS solution.
+There are basically two parts to installing enableDNS, and having a fully functional DNS solution.
 The first part is installing the core itself, and the second part is installing your nameservers and taking care of the MySQL (or PostgreSQL) replication to all the nameservers.

-The following instructions assume you are using Ubuntu 12.04 and that you have already created a user (let's say edns) which will run EnableDNS.
+The following instructions assume you are using Ubuntu 12.04 and that you have already created a user (let's say edns) which will run enableDNS.

 We'll start by installing the needed dependencies: